 Buy Your Residence

 I selected a 1,500 square foot house in Des Moines, Iowa for my illustration.
 A typical house that size there has a current market value of about $240,000.
 The countrywide annual average appreciation is 4% every year.
-I have assumed that you pay 15% as a The amount you have to pay in cash up front for your purchase More and have a 30-year fixed-rate mortgage at 3%.
+I have assumed that you pay 15% as a down payment and have a 30-year fixed-rate mortgage at 3%.

 Utilities are assumed to be $200/month and property taxes and homeowner’s insurance total 1.5% of the market value each year.
 In addition, I’ve included 2% per year for maintenance and repairs and 0.5% per year for updates.
 These costs are assumed to increase with inflation at 3% per year.